Tinker-Ware/wisdom/_pages/terms/what_tinkerware_covers.md

 What is TinkerWare?
 ===
 Tinkerware is a service platafform that helps you to automate your  sofware development flow, we use the concepts of code as an infrastructure and disposable infraestructure.
-We provide a platafform for provisioning virtual machines (Vagrant) and servers, with a variety of different tools.
+We provide a platafform for provisioning virtual machines (Vagrant or Docker) and servers, with a variety of different tools.

 What does TinkerWare cover?
 ===